Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r

 Formula \eqref{re} follows by taking $i$-th cohomology on both sides. \end{proof}

 \bc Let $Y$ be a smooth complex algebraic variety or a compact complex manifold.
-Given a field $\K$, if $\sF\in D^b_c(Y, \K)$ has the property that its Euler characteristic $\chi(Y,\sF)$ is not zero, then $\sM_*(Y, \sF)\neq 0$. \ec \begin{proof} Suppose that $\sM_*(Y, \sF)=0$.
+Given a field $\K$, if $\sF\in D^b_c(Y, \K)$ has the property that its Euler characteristic with compact support $\chi_c(Y,\sF)$ is not zero, then $\sM_!(Y, \sF)\neq 0$. \ec \begin{proof} Suppose that $\sM_!(Y, \sF)=0$.
 Applying the above proposition to the case when $V_\rho$ is the trivial rank one $G$-representation, we get that $\H_c^k(Y, \sF)=0$ for all $k\in \Z$.
-Then $\chi(Y, \sF)=\chi_c(Y, \sF)=0$, contradicting our assumptions.
-For the equality of the Euler characteristics with and without compact support in the algebraic case one has the equality $\chi(Y, \sF)=\chi_c(Y, \sF)$, e.g., see \cite[Proposition 4.1.23]{Di2}.
+Then $\chi_c(Y, \sF)=0$, contradicting our assumptions. \end{proof} Note that in the algebraic case one has the equality $\chi(Y, \sF)=\chi_c(Y, \sF)$, e.g., see \cite[Proposition 4.1.23]{Di2}.
 Hence Corollary \ref{cor_nonzero} could also be formulated in terms of $\chi(Y, \sF)$.

 \begin{cor} Let $\sF$ be a $\K$-constructible complex on an abelian variety $A$.
-Then $\sM_*(\sF)=0$ if and only if $\H^i(A, \sF\otimes_\K L)=0$ for any $i$ and any rank one $\overline{\K}$-local system $L$, where $\overline{\K}$ is the algebraic closure of $\K$. \end{cor} \begin{proof} Notice that the group ring $\K[\pi_1(A)]$ is isomorphic to a Laurent polynomial ring.
-Over a finitely generated $\K$-algebra, a module is zero if and only if its restriction to every $\overline{\K}$-point is zero.
+Then $\sM_!(\sF)=0$ if and only if $\H^i(A, \sF\otimes_\K L)=0$ for any $i$ and any rank one $\overline{\K}$-local system $L$, where $\overline{\K}$ is the algebraic closure of $\K$. \end{cor} \begin{proof} Notice that the group ring $\K[\pi_1(A)]$ is isomorphic to a Laurent polynomial ring.
+Over a finitely generated $\K$-algebra, a finitely generated module is zero if and only if its restriction to every $\overline{\K}$-point is zero.
 So the assertion follows from Proposition \ref{prop_iso1}. \end{proof}